Alvis Saladin: Indonesia

 The Indonesian Army (TNI AD) uses the Saladin for "KOSTRAD Cavalry Battalion", "KOSTRAD Recon Company" and Armoured Car Company.
 In 2014, the Indonesian Army confirmed that it was continuing to deploy the Saladin in active operations.
 Indonesian Vice President Jusuf Kalla charged state-owned arms manufacturer Pindad with developing a modernization package for the Saladin in early 2016, indicating the armoured car would continue to remain in service for some time.
 By the end of the year 16 Indonesian Army Saladins had been modernized by Pindad.

 Sudan

 The Sudanese Army deployed Saladins during the Second Sudanese Civil War, some being captured by the SPLA.

 West Germany

 Nearly 100 Saladins were exported to the Federal Republic of Germany as part of a British assistance programme for the fledgling Bundesgrenzschutz in the mid to late 1950s.
-In German service they were designated Geschützter Sonderwagen III and utilised for border patrols.
-All but 25, along with the entire German inventory of spare parts, were later resold to Honduras as part of a $7 million deal negotiated through Honduran defence contractor Gerard Latchinian.
+In West German service they were designated Geschützter Sonderwagen III and utilised for border patrols.
+All but 25, along with the entire West German inventory of spare parts, were later resold to Honduras as part of a $7 million deal negotiated through Honduran defence contractor Gerard Latchinian.
 Honduran Saladins could be seen in the streets of Tegucigalpa in the 2009 coup against President Manuel Zelaya.